Ornamental Kale – Looks Good Enough To Eat!

 Ornamental Kale comes in a smorgasbord of colors, ranging from white, pink and mauve through to deep green and black.
 And with a long vase life of around 7-10 days there is sure to be one that fits in with your home decor.

 Want some?
 You know you do!
 Get in touch and I’ll have some delivered straight to your door.
-Don’t be put off by the stinky rumours about this gorgeous ‘flower’.
+Don’t be put off by the stinky rumors about this gorgeous ‘flower’.
 A little bit of daily vase maintenance and you can enjoy these seasonal beauties for weeks.